 Firstly, this latest ‘self-imposed exile’ raises significant questions.

-• What were the ‘issues‘ that caused such concern?
+- What were the ‘issues‘ that caused such concern?

-• How can the dwindling remaining band of committed ANZ healthcare bloggersreview their blogging practices to comply with their employers wishes?
+dwindlingremaining band of committed ANZ healthcare bloggersreview their blogging practices to comply with their employers wishes?- Should healthcare professionals be blogging at all?

-• Should we just ban all social media interaction for healthcare professionals?
+- Should we just ban all social media interaction for healthcare professionals?

-• Should we procrastinate, evaluate and then obstinate through validated research?
+- Should we procrastinate, evaluate and then obstinate through validated research?

-• …or should we just get on with it – explore this new media, malleate the boundaries and find our feet through trial and error rather than be bound by officious bureaucrats
+- …or should we just get on with it – explore this new media, malleate the boundaries and find our feet through trial and error rather than be bound by officious bureaucrats

 ..or maybe Australian hospitals should take the cover-all-bases approach…